The Girl Code: Plot

 As the app project nears completion, Conrad then starts talking to Lisa, convincing her he is actually alive.
 When Lisa tries to show this to Quinn, Quinn thinks that she is imagining it because of the sleepless nights.
 At the app convention, Conrad convinces Lisa that he is real and is panicking from the pressure he will receive having to predict people's posts.
 Lisa decides to respect his feelings and releases him into the cloud.
 Before leaving, Conrad makes an improvised speech to an astonished crowd, including Quinn, telling them to be careful about what they post on the web.
 Later on, as the family leaves the convention, Lisa receives a text from Conrad, who has hacked into the power plant's files and learned of some incriminating information, which he is using to blackmail Burns into giving Homer his job back, much to the family's relief.

 During the end credits, Homer performs a Greek dance he learned at the diner back in his workplace as he envisions various Greek people either watching him or dancing with him.
 Watching this on the security footage, Burns jokes that Homer is having a meltdown, much to the shock of Smithers, to whom Burns reassures that it is funny, at least when he says it.

+Production

+Stephen Merchant was cast as Conrad, the voice of Lisa's app.
+Executive producer Matt Selman stated that Conrad was written specifically for Merchant because the producers had wanted to work with him.
+Merchant had already voiced an artificial intelligence in the video game Portal 2.
+Kaitlin Olson guest starred as Quinn, Lisa's teacher who helps her develop the app.

 Reception

 "The Girl Code" received a 2.0 rating and was watched by 4.41 million viewers, making it Fox's highest rated show of the night.

 Dennis Perkins of The A.V.
-Club gave the episode a B, stating, "A quick pace, a brace of committed and funny guest actors, and a smidgen of heart combine to make 'The Girl’s Code' (sic) an unassuming but above-average episode of The Simpsons.
+Club gave the episode a B, stating, "A quick pace, a brace of committed and funny guest actors, and a smidgen of heart combine to make 'The Girl Code' an unassuming but above-average episode of The Simpsons.

+Tony Sokol of Den of Geek gave the episode 4.5 out of 5 stars.
+He stated that the episode was funny, well-paced, and had plenty of visual gags.